 by Britt Maxwell P.E.

 The Yazoo clay is an Eocene epoch expansive clay deposit that outcrops in a tilting band through Central Mississippi.
 There is an interesting cosmic connection with the Yazoo clay that I think you will enjoy, but I will leave that for the end of this blog.
-There are a lot of ideas about construction and Yazoo clay, so I will use the most reliable information available (data subject to peer review).
+There are a lot of ideas about construction and Yazoo clay so I will use the most reliable information available (data subject to peer review).
 Note that because this blog has been very popular I have updated it (October 2017).
 I start with four myths about slab foundations built on Yazoo clay.

-The buffer has a purpose but it does not remove the threat of Yazoo clay unless it extends much deeper.
+The buffer is very important but it does not remove the threat of Yazoo clay unless it extends much deeper.
 There is adequate evidence from detailed published studies of foundation failures that show this (see reference "Field Measurements of Yazoo Clay...).
 The actual purpose of the buffer is to reduce the differential movements in a slab foundation created by the expansive soil to within acceptable limits.
 When I say a slab foundation, I mean a typical stiffened slab (with beams built into the slab) without deep drilled piers or piles.
 The use of a buffer is a legitimate strategy for the design of shallow foundations on expansive soils.
 Locally the depth of the buffer that engineers have specified has changed.
 In the 1970's and early 80's we typically saw 6 feet as the required thickness of the buffer.
 In the last 15 years or so we now often see 7 or 8 feet.
 For slabs built more than 18 inches above grade, a thicker buffer is needed.
 The same applies to slabs built below grade.

 An important fact is that you can not always count on a buffer of 7 or even 9 feet to keep foundation movements in an acceptable range.
 Do we accept a small percentage of buffer failures or do we analyze these failures and try to prevent them?
 I wish I could report that this issue has been completely solved, but it has not.
 But we are beginning to get a handle on these failures and it is clear that there is a higher risk for foundation movements when the buffer strategy will be used in the following circumstances: